Dolnor/EAPD-Codec-Commander/README.md

 Usually, this external amp is present on laptops and ITX board, most common on machines with ALC269 and ALC665 codecs.
 When machine falls asleep the amp is powered down on speaker/headphone node and after waking up even though it seems like audio is working, there is no sound coming from speaker/headphones because amp requires a codec command verb sent to it in order to powered up.

-This kext is intended to take care of this*
+This kext is intended to take care of this.

-* For OS X versions below 10.9.2, because for some reason Apple decided to heavily alter the aglos in AppleHDA 2.6.0 hence enabling audio stream after sleep no longer works.
-You have to roll back 2.5.3 kext until a workaround is found.

 ### How is this useful over patched IOAudioFamily?
 People used to rely on custom IOAudioFamily - Apple's open source files were altered, incorporating a method (originally coded by km9) to update the EAPD after sleep.
 What's bad about this kind of approach is that it required sources for modification to happen… and as everyone probably knows by now, Apple tends to delay the release of sources for 3 weeks to 2 month after OS updates get released.